 Domestic violence, regardless of whether the violence was directed against or witnessed by the child.

 Any other factor considered by the court to be relevant to a particular child custody dispute.

 A previous Judgment or Order regarding custody may be modified only if there is a showing of proper cause or change of circumstances.
 The changes must have occurred since the entry of the last custody order.
 If this initial threshold is met, the Court must then determine if the modification will alter the child’s established custodial environment.
 If yes, the Court must determine whether the change is in the child’s best interests based on a specific legal burden that depends on the circumstances.

-Custody can be a very complex and contentious issue, therefore, it is important that you consult with an attorney to better understand the law as it relates to your situation.
+Custody can be a very complex issue, therefore, it is important that you consult with an attorney to better understand the law and your options as it relates to your situation.